 Musée des Tramways et de Bus (Hollerich)

 Not just for train-spotters, this gem of a museum is like a gigantic indoor playground with real trams and buses to operate!
-As well as the cultural experience of being able to understand Luxembourg’s love affair with trams (now discontinued), children can get hands-on experience of the public transport system.
+As well as the cultural experience of being able to understand Luxembourg’s love affair with trams (now seeing a rebirth in Lux), children can get hands-on experience of the public transport system.
 Tours are available (call 47 96 23 85 or email firstname.lastname@example.org)

 Where: 63, rue de Bouillon, 1248 Luxembourg (map)

 When: Thursdays 1:30 pm to 5:30 pm; Saturdays and Sundays 10 am to 6 pm.
 Check the website for holiday hours/closings.

 - Top tip: It’s all indoors, so perfect for wet afternoons.